A long time ago, in a galaxy far, far away…

 As soon as he felt the other accept the images, Luke could feel the new presence within his vision; slightly off to the side, in the dark recesses of the room, the presence hovered there, as simple as a shadow.

-The presence stood, not moving, and he could see it from the corner of his eye.
+The presence stood, not moving, and he could see ominous dark form from the corner of his eye.

 Even though this environment was created within the Force, the air was still thick, heavy and tense, despite the sound of a Tatooinian breeze that could be heard beyond the confines of the room.